NuclearTalent/Bayes2019/README.md

     conda deactivate

 Note that earlier versions of conda used 'source' instead of 'conda' to activate environments.
+If you have an earlier version of conda you might have to do

+    conda update conda

+Note that there are also other options ('venv', 'pipenv') for creating virtual environments that includes the python version and packages that we will be using.

-You are encouraged to enter the intro directory and start the jupyter notebook:
+Once the environment is set up and activated, you are encouraged to enter the intro directory and start the jupyter notebook:

     cd intro
     jupyter notebook bayesTALENT_intro.ipynb